Hluboká nad Vltavou: Etymology

 The name of the town was taken from the name of the local castle.
 The castle was named Frauenberg in German, which was derived from Old German vrôburg (i.e. "Lord's castle").
-The Czech name Hluboká literally means "deep" and originated from the location of the castle above a deep valley.
+The Czech name Hluboká literally means 'deep' and originated from the location of the castle above a deep valley.

 Geography

-Hluboká nad Vltavou is situated about 7 km north of České Budějovice, on both banks of the Vltava river.
-There are many fish ponds in the municipal territory.
-The town itself lies on the shore of the largest of them, which is Munický pond with an area of 108 ha.
+Hluboká nad Vltavou is located about 7 km north of České Budějovice.
+It is situated on both banks of the Vltava River.
+The stream Bezdrevský potok flows into the Vltava south of the town proper.
+There are many fishponds in the municipal territory.
+The town proper lies on the shore of the largest of them, which is Munický rybník with an area of 108 ha.